Ross-mc/pub-quiz-app/README.md

 ## Deployment

-I have deployed the completely function web application via Heroku and can be accessed [here](http://pub-quiz-builder.herokuapp.com/)
+I have deployed the completely function web application via Heroku.
+The app can be accessed [here](http://pub-quiz-builder.herokuapp.com/)

 ### Footnote